Five years after his disappearance, Antonio “TJ” Vela’s family casts wider net

 A year after he vanished, his family and friends returned to the site of his disappearance — and prayed again.

-A year later, his family held a garage sale to pay for put his face on billboards.
+A year later, his family held a garage sale to pay for putting his face on billboards.

 Five years after he vanished, Antonio “TJ” Vela Jr.’s family is still looking for answers.

-"Not knowing is what's keeping the world from turning completely around for us," said Natalie Vela, his older sister.
+“Not knowing is what’s keeping the world from turning completely around for us,” said Natalie Vela Thompson, his older sister.

 In early April, Victoria Police Department officials said the investigation into Vela’s appearance was still open, and they are actively investigating all leads.